Languages of the Philippines: Usage

 There are different forms of diglossia that exist in the case of regional languages.
 Locals may use their mother tongue or the regional lingua franca to communicate amongst themselves, but sometimes switch to foreign languages when addressing outsiders.
 Another is the prevalence of code-switching to English when speaking in both their first language and Tagalog.

 The Constitution of the Philippines provides for the use of the vernacular languages as official auxiliary languages in provinces where Filipino is not the lingua franca.
-Filipinos by and large are polyglots; In the case where the vernacular language is a regional language, Filipinos would speak in Filipino when speaking in formal situations while the regional languages are spoken in non-formal settings.
+Filipinos by and large are polyglots; in the case where the vernacular language is a regional language, Filipinos would speak in Filipino when speaking in formal situations while the regional languages are spoken in non-formal settings.
 This is evident in major urban areas outside Metro Manila like Camarines Norte in the Bikol-speaking area, and Davao in the Cebuano-speaking area.
 As of 2017, the case of Ilocano and Cebuano are becoming more of bilingualism than diglossia due to the publication of materials written in these languages.

 The diglossia is more evident in the case of other languages such as Pangasinan, Kapampangan, Bikol, Waray, Hiligaynon, Sambal, and Maranao, where the written variant of the language is becoming less and less popular to give way to the use of Filipino.
 Although Philippine laws consider some of these languages as "major languages" there is little, if any, support coming from the government to preserve these languages.
 This may be bound to change, however, given current policy trends.

 There still exists another type of diglossia, which is between the regional languages and the minority languages.
 Here, we label the regional languages as acrolects while the minority languages as the basilect.
 In this case, the minority language is spoken only in very intimate circles, like the family or the tribe one belongs to.
 Outside this circle, one would speak in the prevalent regional language, while maintaining an adequate command of Filipino for formal situations.
 Unlike the case of the regional languages, these minority languages are always in danger of becoming extinct because of speakers favoring the more prevalent regional language.
 Moreover, most of the users of these languages are illiterate and as expected, there is a chance that these languages will no longer be revived due to lack of written records.

 In addition to Filipino and English, other languages have been proposed as additional nationwide languages.
-Among the most prominent proposals are Spanish, and Japanese.
+Among the most prominent proposals are Spanish and Japanese.

-Indigenous languages
+Regional languages

 According to Ethnologue, a total of 182 native languages are spoken in the nation and four languages have been classified as extinct: Dicamay Agta, Katabaga, Tayabas Ayta and Villaviciosa Agta.
-Except for English, Spanish, Chavacano and varieties of Chinese (Hokkien, Cantonese and Mandarin), all of the languages belong to the Malayo-Polynesian branch of the Austronesian language family.
+Except for Arabic, English, Spanish, Chavacano and varieties of Chinese (Hokkien, Cantonese and Mandarin), all of the languages belong to the Malayo-Polynesian branch of the Austronesian language family.

-There are four indigenous languages with more than five million native speakers:
+The following are the four Philippine languages with more than five million native speakers: